What is Envirothon?

 The winning team at the state competition will represent Texas at the NCF-Envirothon.

 The NCF-Envirothon's five-day competition is held in the summer in a different North American location each year.
 Teams from the U.S., Canada, and China participate in the event.

 The Environmental Institute of Houston will pay for the winning Texas Envirothon team to represent the state at the national level by paying the registration fees for NCF-Envirothon.
 In addition, the Environmental Institute of Houston will subsidize up to $4,000 of the costs associated with transportation to the national event.

 Commitment to Education

 All Texas Envirothon objectives and materials are TEKS correlated.
 The key points highlighted within each area of study will provide you with a good idea about what you need to know to compete at the Texas Envirothon.
 Advisors may use them as a guide to design effective curricula, educational resources, and testing scenarios.
 The study guide is available online, and covers all testable material in the five subject areas.

-Envirothon teacher training workshops are held each year.
+Envirothon teacher training workshops are held each year in January.

 The Envirothon is volunteer dependent.
 More than 50 individuals volunteer over 500 hours in order to make the Texas Envirothon a success.
 Volunteers assist with the preparation of the site, teacher training, and the actual state competition.
 Volunteers represent local non-profits, state and federal agency personnel, local school districts, universities, and businesses.
 Volunteers help train the teachers on environmental issues, forestry, soils, aquatics, and wildlife.
 Other volunteers participate as guest speakers, judges, score keepers, team buddies, team leaders, and test writers.
 As the program grows, the number of volunteers and the hours dedicated to the program also grows.